viash-hub/biobox/README.md

 # Base repository for reusable Viash components

-This repository is a collection of reproducible and reusabel Viash components.
+This repository is a collection of reproducible and reusable Viash components.

 ## Objectives